Stream: Design Space Exploration of Layer-Fused DNNs on Heterogeneous Dataflow Accelerators: Motivation Overview

 \section{Motivation \& Overview}

-To support the discussed trends towards multi-core DNN accelerators on the one hand, and the fine-grained scheduling on the other hand, a new high-level framework is required to rapidly co-explore various architectural and scheduling options.
+The increasing complexity of HDA architectures, characterized by the number of cores, each core's dataflow, memory distribution, and inter-core connection topology and bandwidth, significantly impacts hardware performance.
+Concurrently, the scheduling of layer-fused DNNs presents its own aforementioned challenges and opportunities.

-To date, no framework exists that allows this co-exploration due to the difficulty in efficiently exploring the huge layer-core allocation space, rapidly extracting the fine-grained CN data dependencies, and accurately modelling the multi-core hardware communication costs.
-It is moreover important that the framework is easily extendable to future HW architectures, allocations and scheduling paradigms.
+To date, no framework exists that facilitates this co-exploration, hindered by the difficulty in rapidly extracting the fine-grain data dependencies between layer-fused tiles, accurately modeling constraints and overheads from the multi-core hardware architectures, and efficiently exploring the vast workload allocation space.
+Moreover, it is crucial that the framework is easily extendable to a wide variety of future architectures and scheduling paradigms.
+This motivates the need for a novel design space exploration framework: \emph{Stream}.
+Stream aims to leverage the parallelization opportunities and address the challenges posed by both HDA architectures and fine-grain layer fusion, with accurate hardware performance modelling.